TM-1-3/LearnVironment/README.md

 ### Sprint 1

-**Goal:** Create an interface for users to browse all available games; develop a couple of games for users to play; implement a system that allows users to see the mistakes they made during their playthrough.
+**Goal:** Create an interface for users to browse all available games; develop a couple of games for users to play; implement a system that allows users to see the mistakes they made during their playthrough; Allow users to register as a developer, teacher or student and browse the app according to their role.

 **Sprint Retrospective:**